Goatman: A Refreshing Look at a Strange Legend

 The author does not formally cite sources in the text, but at least he acknowledges them.
 He also provides a six page bibliography, media guide, and a near-comprehensive timeline of Goatman sightings throughout the United States.
 Couch draws material from books, articles, newspapers, websites, and movies–creating a view of the Goatman legend from every possible angle.
 He even includes a chapter on hoaxes and fake websites that might trip up anyone interested in a serious look at the subject.
 I was impressed with how thorough this author was.
 He even went so far as to drive to several different states to visit Goatman locations for himself.

 Goatman: Flesh or Folklore? is a solid and original work in a genre where substance and originality is increasingly difficult to find.
 In the end, the author fails to answer his own question, but the answer must lie somewhere between myth and reality.
 Perhaps, somewhere in the recesses of human imagination, the primordial symbol of a human-goat hybrid is always threatening to emerge from the darkness and remind us of our more primitive past.

-Posted on September 19, 2016, in Folklore, Reviews and tagged Ches McCartney, Crytozoology, Folklore, Fortean Animals, Goatman, J. Nathan Couch, Legends, Washington County, Wisconsin.
+Posted on September 19, 2016, in Books, Folklore, Reviews and tagged Ches McCartney, Crytozoology, Folklore, Fortean Animals, Goatman, J. Nathan Couch, Legends, Washington County, Wisconsin.
 Bookmark the permalink.
 Leave a comment.